conda/conda/docs/source/dev-guide/deep-dive-install.md

 2. Creating a hard link
 3. Copying the file

-The difference between softlinks and hardlinks is subtle, but important.
+The difference between soft links and hard links is subtle, but important.
 You can find more info on the differences elsewhere (e.g. here), but for our purposes it means that:

 * Hard links are cheaper to resolve, behave like a real file, but can only link files in the same